oakserver/oak/README.md

 [documentation for that library](https://github.com/pillarjs/path-to-regexp#parameters) if you have advanced use cases.

+In most cases, the type of `context.params` is automatically inferred from the path template string through typescript magic.
+In more complex scenarios this might not yield the correct result however.
+In that case you can override the type with `router.get<RouteParams>`, where `RouteParams` is the explicit type for `context.params`.

 ### Nested routers

 Nesting routers is supported.
 The following example responds to